Looking to find out how long the effects of CBD will last? Keep reading below to find out more.

 The frequency of Usage and Dosage

-When trying to determine how long CBD will last in the human system, of course the frequency to which someone doses and how much they take will influence how long it stays in their system.
+When trying to determine how long CBD will last in the human system, of course, the frequency to which someone doses and how much they make will influence how long it stays in their system.
 All human bodies contain fat cells in adipose tissue.
 Frequent use of CBD means that there’s a chance that some CBD will remain in their cells for longer.
-If the potency and frequency someone uses CBD is single servings per day, the longest it may remain is 4 days.
+If the potency and frequency of someone use CBD are single servings per day, the longest it may remain is 4 days.
 For a moderate CBD user, this range may extend from 5 to 7 days.
-If one supplements CBD for a long time, then their system may retain traces of the compound can remain for 2 weeks.
+If one supplements CBD for a long time, then their system may retain traces of the compound that can remain for 2 weeks.
 Anecdotal evidence points out that the more frequently someone uses CBD the longer it will take for the body to expel.
 In the same way that frequency plays a role, so does the strength of the dose.
 If one takes a large amount of CBD or CBD that is of a high concentration, it follows that the body will take a longer time to process it, and may retain more of it in their fat stores.

-There is an age old adage that everyone’s body is different.
+There is an age-old adage that everyone’s body is different.
 An example of this is caffeine, one person may only need a cup of coffee per day to feel fulfilled while others may drink many cups to stay awake.
 Supplements like CBD are no different.
 One’s endocannabinoid system may react differently to CBD than what the average expectation is.
-This may influence the length CBD may take to process, effect, or exit the individuals body.
+This may influence the length CBD may take to process, effect, or exit the individual’s body.
 It is not known what specific biochemistry affects the ECS and CBD specifically, and therefore how long each person can expect CBD to remain in their system, but we can say that their internal environment does play a role.

 CBD Delivery Methods and Duration of Effects Per Type